Economical 20 MHz/30 MHz/40 MHz/60 MHz Function Generator

 Aerospace & Defense:

-Radar Signal Simulation: Create pulsed RF signals with specific chirps, pulse widths, and repetition rates to test radar receivers and signal processors.
+Radar Signal Simulation: Create pulsed signals with specific chirps, pulse widths, and repetition rates to test radar receivers and signal processors.

 Sonar & Ultrasound: Generate the precise acoustic pulse shapes needed for sonar arrays and medical ultrasound imaging systems.